 If given the space, the plant will grow out of the tank (much like it would in its native habitat).
 They also have long roots which they can either use as holds in the ground or be free-floating.

 Make sure your plant has long roots; this indicates a healthy plant.

-When you’re buying Water Sprite, another thing to look at is their color.
+When you’re buying Water Sprite, another thing to look at is its color.
 The leaves and stem should be green and any color other than this, especially in the leaves, could mean something is wrong.
-A yellow or brown color is an example that something is wrong with the plant or the tank conditions.
+Yellow or brown color is an example that something is wrong with the plant or the tank conditions.

 How to Care for a Water Sprite Plant

 Buying a Water Sprite